 - "A model for cosmological simulations of galaxy formation physics", M. Vogelsberger, S. Genel, D. Sijacki, P. Torrey, V. Springel, L. Hernquist, MNRAS, 436, 4 (2013)

 - "Direct detection of self-interacting dark matter", M. Vogelsberger, J. Zavala, MNRAS, 430, 3 (2013)

 - "Subhaloes in self-interacting galactic dark matter haloes", M. Vogelsberger, J. Zavala, A. Loeb, MNRAS, 423, 4 (2012)

 - "Moving mesh cosmology: numerical techniques and global statistics", M. Vogelsberger, D. Sijacki, D. Keres, V. Springel, L. Hernquist, MNRAS, 425, 4 (2012)

-- "Phase-space structure in the local dark matter distribution and its signature in direct detection experiments", M. Vogelsberger, A. Helmi, V. Springel, et al., MNRAS, 395, 2 (2009)
+- "Phase-space structure in the local dark matter distribution and its signature in direct detection experiments", M. Vogelsberger, A. Helmi, V. Springel, S. White, J. Wang, C. Frenk, A. Jenkins, A. Ludlow, J. Navarro, MNRAS, 395, 2 (2009)